TH3CHARLie/th3charlie.github.io/_posts/2020-07-27-gsoc-weekly-report.md

 <!--more-->

+## Week 9: 2020-07-20 ~ 2020-07-26

+This week we introduced const integer optimization to handle the verbosity problem introduced by low-level IR.
+With this optimization, we can inline all `LoadInt` ops in both pretty IR printing and generated C.

+We also added missing signed type casts to generated C and completely removed the C wrappers and merged all int logical ops into the new style.

+As a summary, this week we have the following PRs:

+- [[mypyc] Constant integer registers optimization](https://github.com/python/mypy/pull/9158), merged
+- [[mypyc] Fix signed integer comparison](https://github.com/python/mypy/pull/9163), merged
+- [[mypyc] Optimize const int regs during pretty IR printing](https://github.com/python/mypy/pull/9181), merged
+- [[mypyc] Expand int ops when operation contains at least one tagged int](https://github.com/python/mypy/pull/9187), merged
+- [[mypyc] Complete support of int comparison ops](https://github.com/python/mypy/pull/9189), merged

+## Week 8: 2020-07-13 ~ 2020-07-19

+This week we made several integer-op related improvement and bugfixes.
+We fixed the performance regression by generating inline compare statement when both operands are short ints.
+We also supported swapping operands, negating result and checking both operands when not equality check, to support all logical ops.

+For tagged ints, we stored doubled value in IR, instead of doubling them during codegen, this could potentially simplify other backends' implementations.

+As a summary, this week we have the following PRs:

+- [[mypyc] Generates inline compare statement on short ints and fix sieve performance regression](https://github.com/python/mypy/pull/9127), merged
+- [[mypyc] Check both operands when op is not eq or neq](https://github.com/python/mypy/pull/9148), merged
+- [[mypyc] Support swapping operands and negating result and merge int NEQ](https://github.com/python/mypy/pull/9149), merged
+- [[mypyc] LoadInt store doubled value if tagged integer](https://github.com/python/mypy/pull/9162), merged
+- [[mypyc] Refactor analysis package](https://github.com/python/mypy/pull/9164), merged

+## Week 7: 2020-07~06 ~ 2020-07-12

+Originally mypyc uses C wrapper functions to handle most integer operations so that the IR only need to generate simple calls to these wrapper.
+Although the IR side can be implemented very easily, the generalization can be hard to do for other backends.
+This week, we started to put our last week's discussion into practice, we add new low-level integer operations and use transforms and irbuild to build blocks of IRs representing the old C wrappers.
+With these modifications, mypyc now generates much more low-level and verbose IR for integer operations while keep the generated C code largely unchanged.

+We also merged a lot of other ops.

+At the end of this week, [mypyc-benchmarks](https://github.com/mypyc/mypyc-benchmarks) is online so we can monitor performance changes.
+There are two microbenchmark regressions happen on one of recent commit.

+As a summary, this week we have the following PRs:

+- [[mypyc] Add BinaryIntOp for low-level integer operations](https://github.com/python/mypy/pull/9108), merged
+- [[mypyc] Merge more primitive ops](https://github.com/python/mypy/pull/9110), merged
+- [[mypyc] low-level integer operations: integer equal](https://github.com/python/mypy/pull/9116), merged
+- [[mypyc] Properly box int32/int64](https://github.com/python/mypy/pull/9119), merged
+- [[mypyc] Merge exception ops](https://github.com/python/mypy/pull/9121), merged

+## Week 6: 2020-06-29 ~ 2020-07-05

+Recent weeks' progress enables us to represent most mypyc's existing primitives in new low-level style.
+This week we focus on two sets of remaining ops: `in` ops and exceptions-related ops. `in` ops have different calling order in C(and potentially other backends) compared to python syntax, therefore we supported argument reordering via optional argument order in `CallC`.
+For exception-related ops, they always fail and the old way uses inline function to generate a false boolean follows the call, which is both hard-to-generalize and inelegant.
+We introduced `ERR_ALWAYS` error kind and related transform to generate IRs representing this semantics.

+This week we also started to discuss the inline integer operations design at [Integer binary ops design discussion](https://github.com/mypyc/mypyc/issues/743).

+I took several days off this week until next Tuesday to handle some administrative works of my graduation.

+As a summary, this week we have the following PRs:

+- [[mypyc] Support argument reordering in CallC](https://github.com/python/mypy/pull/9067), merged
+- [[mypyc] Support ERR_ALWAYS](https://github.com/python/mypy/pull/9073), merged

 ## Week 5: 2020-06-22 ~ 2020-06-28

 This week we focused on dealing with `call_negative_bool_emit` and `negative_int_emit`.
 These are two customized emit callback functions designed to handle the difference between C function return values and expected python values.
 To address this, we introduced a new `error_kind` variant and its corresponding branch variant, adding a new `Branch` op to handle the negative int comparison via the exception transform.
 These changes helped us to solve the `call_negative_bool_emit` case.
 To handle the remaining one, we added a new `Truncate` op to represent the cast from C int return value to bool explicitly in IR level.